Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 The climate crisis is a focus of this journey because it is the most pressing challenge of our time.
 Showing that there are people in all sorts of places working in their own ways to tackle parts of the climate crisis will encourage those watching the journey to act how they can, I hope.

-#### Flight Free UK: Have you always been aware of climate issues?
+#### Have you always been aware of climate issues?

 #### **Rosie:**

 I became interested in it just in time to apply for my degree, which was in Environment and Business.
 There was no 'big moment of realisation', just that I wanted to do something with my life that had a positive impact – then I realised that the climate crisis was a main issue we were facing.

 I believe that one of the main purposes in life is to leave the world a better place than what you were born into!
 I also had a very outdoorsy upbringing so that probably had an impact (although at one point I wanted to be a fashion designer).

 #### **Mike:**